 Routines fuel your day and nourish your spirit.

 Every night before I go to bed, in addition to my self-care routine of face washing and teeth brushing, I make the bulk of JB’s lunch (the salad) and set-up the coffee pot (the coffee).
+For those who want even more convenience, I hear that Bun Coffee subscriptions can get your favorite beans delivered regularly to your doorstep so that you’ll never go without them.
 These two small nightly tasks make my mornings run 100% smoother.
 When I get up, coffee starts perking at the click of a button, and making JB a nutritious and delicious lunch to take to work involves mere moments of gathering pre-staged Tupperware containers.

 This may seem minuscule to some of you, and on the surface it is.
 Underneath the surface, though, you will see that I am setting up my morning for success with five minutes of preparation.